-- 1 Click Layout Document Preferences. - 2 Click Grid. - 3 In the Pixel grid area, open the Color picker, and click a color. - Move the Opacity slider to the right to increase the opacity of the grid.
+- 1 Click Layout Document Preferences. - 2 Click Grid. - 3 In the Pixel grid area, open the Color picker, and click a color. - 4 Move the Opacity slider to the right to increase the opacity of the grid.

-Enable or disable object snapping to pixels Enable or disable the Snap to pixel check box.
-Show or hide the pixel grid (when zoomed in at 800% or higher) Enable or disable the Show grid at 800% or higher zoom check To see the effect, switch to pixel view (View Pixels) and zoom to 800% or higher.
+Enable or disable object snapping to pixels

+Enable or disable the Snap to pixel check box.

+Enable or disable the Show grid at 800% or higher zoom check box.

+To see the effect, switch to pixel view (View Pixels) and zoom to 800% or higher.